 - transferring your credit card points over with a bonus

 - shopping online through the Velocity eStore

 - booking hotels

 - shopping with your Visa card at participating small businesses

 If you are going to make an online purchase, see if the retailer is listed on the Velocity eStore and pick up some extra Velocity Points!

 You may want to consider pooling your Velocity Points with your family members to get closer to your travel goals.

-How to redeem Velocity points
+How do I redeem Velocity points?

 This is what you can expect on most domestic Business Class flights: